 - Lacks BIOS switch

-Not everyone wants to pay premium prices for things you don’t need, and in that case, the X570 AORUS Ultra is a great compromise.
+Not everyone wants to pay premium prices for motherboard features you don’t need, and in that case, the X570 AORUS Ultra is a great motherboard for the Ryzen 9 5900X.
 It keeps the price reasonable for what it is but doesn’t cut corners on essential functionality.

 The design is pretty simple – a combination of black and silver looks good in any build, and you have some subtle RGB lights to add a bit of an accent.
 The heatsinks cover the PCH, VRM, and the three M.2 slots, so not a lot of bare PCB is visible, which is nice.